muratk5n/thirdwave/en/README.md

 Bloomberg: "Yes, You Can Still Be Fired for Being Fat..Weight-based discrimination costs some Americans their jobs.
 Bills in New York and Massachusetts could expand protections to tens of millions of people"

 ---

+Putin's gonna Putin.
+Whachu gonna do 'bout it?

+---

+They didn't foresee a problem.
+They *are* the problem.

+"But can't we say 'Russia Russia Russia' crows foresaw a problem?"

+---

+I am totally clapping for it now.

+---

+Yeah.. go ahead, keep enforcing that flank..
+Look busy

+"US and allies considering steps ‘to reinforce NATO’s eastern flank’"

+---